Colonial Williamsburg: History of Williamsburg

-The Jamestown statehouse housed Virginia's government in the 1600s, but it burned on October 20, 1698.
-The legislators consequently moved their meetings to the College of William & Mary in Virginia at Middle Plantation, putting an end to Jamestown's 92-year history as Virginia's capital.
-In 1699, a group of College of William & Mary students delivered addresses during graduation exercises endorsing proposals to move the capital to Middle Plantation, ostensibly to escape the malaria and the mosquitoes at the Jamestown Island site.
-Interested Middle Plantation landowners donated some of their holdings to advance the plan.
+The Jamestown statehouse housed Virginia's government beginning in 1607, but talk of moving the capital gained momentum during Bacon's Rebellion (1676–1677), when rebels burned the statehouse.
+The Crown did not agree to move the capital until after the establishment of the College of William & Mary at Middle Plantation, in 1693, and another fire at the statehouse, in 1698.
+In 1699, Middle Plantation became Williamsburg, after William III of England, and the colony's new capital.

-Middle Plantation was renamed Williamsburg by Governor Francis Nicholson in honor of William III of England.
-Nicholson said that "clear and crystal springs burst from the champagne soil" of Williamsburg.
-He had the city surveyed and a grid laid out by Theodorick Bland taking into consideration the brick College Building and the then decaying Bruton Parish Church buildings.
+Williamsburg, one of the nation's first planned cities, was laid out under the supervision of Governor Francis Nicholson.
+Nicholson had the city surveyed and a grid implemented by Theodorick Bland, taking into consideration the brick College Building and the then decaying Bruton Parish Church buildings.
 The grid seems to have obliterated all but the remnants of an earlier plan that laid out the streets in the monogram of William and Mary, a W superimposed on an M. The main street was named Duke of Gloucester after the eldest son of Queen Anne.
-Nicholson named the street north of it Nicholson Street, for himself, and the one south of it Francis Street.
+Nicholson named the street north of it Nicholson Street and the one south of it Francis Street, both after himself.

 For 81 years of the 18th century, Williamsburg was the center of government, education, and culture in the Colony of Virginia.
 George Washington, Thomas Jefferson, Patrick Henry, James Monroe, James Madison, George Wythe, Peyton Randolph, Richard Henry Lee, and others furthered the forms of British government in the Commonwealth of Virginia and later helped adapt its preferred features to the needs of the new United States.
 The government moved to Richmond on the James River in 1780, under the leadership of Governor Thomas Jefferson, to be more central and accessible from western counties and less susceptible to British attack.
 There it remains today.